melvinzhang/contrib-test/README.md

     a) Make the name of the file your first name, then a hyphen, then a random number, for example `jessica-19678`.
-    b) In this file, add your home town and an open source Python project you are interested in contributing to, for example:
+    b) In this file, add in where you are from and an open source project you are interested in contributing to, for example:

-       I'm from Nashville and interested in contributing to Django!
+       I'm from NUS SoC and interested in contributing to Django!

 4. Commit this addition to your fork of the project using the following commands: